 Americans, by and large, are no strangers to being unable to get a good night’s sleep.
-According to the U.S. Centers for Disease Control and Prevention (CDC), there are an estimated 50 to 70 million adults in the United States currently suffering from a sleep-related disorder.
+According to the U.S. Centers for Disease Control and Prevention (CDC), there are an estimated 70 million adults in the United States currently suffering from a sleep-related disorder.

 In the years before the rapid and widespread rise of prescription drug abuse and the deadly overdoses that often follow, benzodiazepines, drugs like Valium, Klonopin, and Xanax that are primarily used to treat anxiety, were the go-to medications for treating insomnia and other sleep disorders.

 However, as the high risk of addiction and abuse these drugs carried with them became more and more apparent, prescriptions for benzos to treat sleep issues saw a sharp decline in favor of non-benzodiazepine sleep aids like Ambien, Lunesta, and Sonata, otherwise known as “z drugs.”

 These sedatives seemed like the perfect answer to benzodiazepine medications, working in almost the same way as benzos do in how they alter the brain; but with a significantly lower risk of dependency and other adverse effects.